 Principles of Compression Therapy

-This treatment is prescribed by a physician to treat phlebitis, thrombosis and aftercare following surgery, sclerotherapy and any other forms of varicose vein treatment, and also to relieve all conditions of chronic venous disease (heavy legs, varicose veins, edemas, leg ulcers).
-It can also be prescribed to prevent venous issues during pregnancy and long distance travel.
-If no contraindications like severe arterial insufficiency are present, compression stockings of lower pressure can be purchased without prescription.
+This treatment is prescribed by a physician to treat phlebitis, thrombosis and aftercare following surgery, sclerotherapy and any other forms of varicose vein treatment, and also to relieve all conditions of chronic venous disease (heavy legs, varicose veins, oedemas, leg ulcers)

 The current new textures and fashion designs of SIGVARIS® compression products encourage better patient compliance.

-- The principle of this therapy is to exert a controlled pressure on the limb The pressure unit is the millimeter of mercury (mmHg) or the hecto Pascal (hPa).
+1. The principle of this therapy is to exert a controlled pressure on the limb.
+The pressure unit is the millimeter of mercury (mmHg) or the hecto Pascals (hPa).
 1 mmHg = 1.33 hPa.

-- The action of the device is mechanical It utilizes the principle of hysteresis that is defined by the stretch-relaxation curve of an elastic body.
+3. The action of the device is mechanical.
+It utilizes the principle of hysteresis that is defined by the stretch-relaxation curve of an elastic body.
 The transmission of the pressure to the vascular system by those devices is indirect.

-- The pressure is stronger at ankle level The compression device must exert a contra-pressure where the pressure level is the strongest : at the ankle.
+5. The pressure is stronger at ankle level.
+The compression device must exert a contra-pressure where the pressure level is the strongest : at the ankle.

-- The pressure is degressive The direction of the blood stream must be respected.
-Therefore the pressure must be dregressive.
-The gradually pressure decrease is defined in the requirements of the devices, and depends on the compression classes.
+6. The pressure is degressive.
+The direction of the blood stream must be respected.
+Therefore the pressure must be degressive.
+The gradual pressure decrease is defined in the requirements of the devices, and depends on the compression classes.

-- The pressure is determined by: a) The elastic recoil force of the hosiery; b) The form of the leg: The pressure exerted on the leg depends on the curvature of the local surface (Laplace Law).
-Thus, a given stocking exerts a higher pressure above the tibial edge and the Achilles tendon and a lower one at the lateral aspect of the leg.
-Between ankle and Achilles tendon, no pressure is exerted as the garment does not touch the skin.
+The form of the leg: The pressure exerted on the leg depends on the curvature of the local surface (Laplace Law).
+Thus, a given stocking exerts a higher pressure above the tibial edge and the Achille's tendon and a lower one at the lateral aspect of the leg.
+Behind the ankles, no pressure is exerted as the garment does not touch the skin.

 Effects of compression